 PASSO DELLA FORCELLA, FRIULI-VENEZIA GIULIA

-Whoa -- go west out of Ovara (instead of east to the mighty Zoncolan) and you quickly encounter what is rightly one of the Top 10 most difficult road bike climbs in the world.
+Whoa -- go west out of Ovara (instead of east to the mighty Zoncolan) and you quickly encounter what is rightly the 12th hardest bike climb in the world.
 Passo della Forcella is an extremely steep climb from start to finish.
-There are many tight and incredibly steep tornante, making it very difficult and somewhat dangerous (particularly in the wet conditions we encountered on our day up the mountain) to get our midsize rental car up.
+There are many tight and incredibly steep tornante, making it very difficult and somewhat dangerous (particularly in the wet conditions we encountered on our day up the mountain) to get our midsize rental support car up.
 We do not recommend you have anyone accompany you via automobile when you climb this beast unless their vehicle is short, narrow and four wheel drive.

 #5 OF 10